management, waste-pollution creation and its management, maintaining ecosystems,

 to flow into water systems untreated.

-Anti-pest agents used in agriculture - agrichemicals
+Anti-pest agents used in agriculture - agrichemicals (water and

 The overuse of toxic pesticides,